 #7: You can Visit both the Pacific Coast and Caribbean Coast Without Crossing Borders

-Costa Rica has great national parks, rainforests, and waterfalls.
-But if you want to get away from the crowds and the tourists, you can visit both the Pacific Coast and Caribbean Coast without crossing borders.
-Costa Rica is only about 50 miles wide, but it’s a good place for someone who wants to live in one place while traveling between coasts or going abroad.
+Costa Rica has excellent national parks, rainforests, and waterfalls.
+But if you want to get away from the crowds and the tourists, you can visit the Pacific and Caribbean Coast without crossing borders.
+Costa Rica is only about 170 miles wide, but it’s a good place for someone who wants to live in one place while traveling between coasts.

 #8: Pura Vida Lifestyle

-As seasoned travelers, we’ve found Costa Ricans among the easiest people to get along with.
+As seasoned travelers, we’ve found Costa Ricans among the most accessible people to get along with.
 They are friendly, well-educated, family-oriented, and hardworking.
 A typical Tico has a quick smile and is dedicated to their family and friends above all else.

 A pura vida Costa Rican lifestyle.
 A Costa Rican’s life is synchronized with nature.
 A vibrant mix of indigenous ancestry and Spanish influence, Costa Ricans are polite, happy, and non-confrontational.
 Costa Ricans are also known for being laid-back, casual, and friendly.